ZONE 1 - Chapters 1, 2, 3, and 6 |

 Michele escorted them inside.

-YES (enough) YES (not enough) NO
+YES (not enough)

 The exchange was made.